awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 1\.3\.0
 New features:
 + Over\-the\-air \(OTA\) update agent capable of handling cloud\-deployed, Greengrass update jobs\.
 The agent is found under the new `/greengrass/ota` directory\.
-For more information, see [OTA Updates of AWS IoT Greengrass Core Software](core-ota-update.md)\.
+For more information, see [OTA updates of AWS IoT Greengrass Core software](core-ota-update.md)\.
 + Local resource access feature allows Greengrass Lambda functions to access local resources, such as peripheral devices and volumes\.
-For more information, see [Access Local Resources with Lambda Functions and Connectors](access-local-resources.md)\.
+For more information, see [Access local resources with Lambda functions and connectors](access-local-resources.md)\.

 1\.1\.0
 New features:
 + Deployed AWS IoT Greengrass groups can be reset by deleting Lambda functions, subscriptions, and configurations\.
-For more information, see [Reset Deployments](reset-deployments-scenario.md)\.
+For more information, see [Reset deployments](reset-deployments-scenario.md)\.
 + Support for Node\.js 6\.10 and Java 8 Lambda runtimes, in addition to Python 2\.7\.
 To migrate from the previous version of the AWS IoT Greengrass core:
 + Copy certificates from the `/greengrass/configuration/certs` folder to `/greengrass/certs`\.